Definitions and Examples of cowardice, timidity

-Lack of bravery or courage in the face of danger, pain, or difficulty.
+Lack of courage or bravery; fearfulness in the face of danger or difficulty.

-His cowardice prevented him from standing up to the bully.
+His cowardice prevented him from standing up to the bullies.

-Lack of confidence or courage; shyness or hesitancy in the face of new or challenging situations.
+Lack of self-confidence or courage; shyness or hesitancy in social situations.

 Key Differences: cowardice vs timidity

-- 1Cowardice is a more extreme term that describes a complete lack of bravery or courage.
+- 1Cowardice is a strong term that describes a complete lack of courage or bravery.

-- 2Timidity is a milder term that describes a lack of confidence or courage in new or challenging situations.
+- 2Timidity is a milder term that describes a lack of self-confidence or courage in social situations.

 Effective Usage of cowardice, timidity

-- 1Enhance Vocabulary: Use cowardice and timidity to expand your vocabulary and express yourself more precisely.
+- 1Enhance Vocabulary: Use these antonyms to expand your vocabulary and express yourself more accurately.

-- 2Encourage Bravery: Use courage to inspire others to be brave and overcome their fears.
+- 2Encourage Bravery: Use gallantness to encourage bravery and inspire others to be courageous.

-- 3Discuss Fears: Use these antonyms to discuss fears and how to overcome them.
+- 3Discuss Personal Growth: Use these antonyms to discuss personal growth and overcoming fear.

-The antonyms have distinct nuances: Cowardice conveys a complete lack of bravery, while timidity describes a milder lack of confidence.
-Use these words to enhance your vocabulary, encourage bravery, and discuss fears.
+The antonyms have distinct nuances: Cowardice conveys a complete lack of courage, while timidity denotes a lack of self-confidence or courage in social situations.
+Use these words to enhance your vocabulary, encourage bravery, and discuss personal growth.